Professor Matthew Harding is Dean of Melbourne Law School.

-Matthew Harding is an internationally recognised expert on private law and the law of charities and other not-for-profit organisations.
+Matthew is one of the world’s leading academic experts on the theoretical underpinnings of private law and the law of charities and other not-for-profit organisations.
 His published work combines theoretical, doctrinal and practical insights.
 He has published extensively on topics in the theory and doctrines of equity (especially fiduciary law), charity and not-for-profit law and regulation, the law of property, judicial practice and precedent, and the philosophy of trust and trustworthiness.

 Matthew teaches a range of subjects in private law, legal theory and charity law at the Melbourne Law School and elsewhere, and he has supervised a number of PhD students working on topics in his fields of interest, several of whom are themselves well-known academics.
 Matthew has been a visiting scholar at the University of Toronto, Queen's University Belfast, the University of Otago, and the University of the Western Cape, and in 2020 he was the Kwa Geok Choo Distinguished Visitor at the National University of Singapore.